Pre-arrival checklist for incoming exchange students

 Shuttle Service at Karolinska Institutet

 A free commuter bus connecting Campus Solna and Campus Flemingsberg operates on weekdays.
 The journey takes approximately 30 minutes, depending on the traffic situation.
 To access the buses you need to show your KI card.
-Visit the page Commuter bus for details.

 Taxi

 There are many taxi companies in Stockholm and taxis are easy to find.
 Beware of scam companies though, so called “black taxis”.
 The easiest way to order a taxi is to call the taxi company’s switchboards.
-The major taxi companies are:
+Two major taxi companies are:

 Bicycle